exgalibas/Gin/README.md

-# Gin
+Gin
+====

-a simple route base on yii2
+A simple route base on yii2.
+You can get the source code easily by downloading file or using composer.